Disappearance of Annie McCarrick: Disappearance

-McCarrick was born on Long Island, New York and she lived there until her move to Ireland in January 1987.
-McCarrick disappeared on March 26, 1993.
-She had left her apartment in Dublin, Ireland so that she could go to the Wicklow Mountains for the day.
+McCarrick disappeared on Friday, March 26, 1993.
+She had left her apartment in Dublin so that she could go to the Wicklow Mountains for the day.
 She had asked a friend to accompany her, but her friend declined.
 CCTV captured images of McCarrick in the Allied Irish Bank location in Sandymount, where she was seen withdrawing money from her bank account.
-She did some shopping at Quinnsworth supermarket before returning to her apartment at 3:00pm.
-She was seen on a bus at about 3:40pm in Ranelagh heading toward Enniskerry.
-Some time later that evening between 8pm and 10pm, the doorman at Johnnie Fox's pub in Glencullen claims to have seen McCarrick at the pub accompanied by a young man who was wearing a wax jacket.
-Allegedly, McCarrick had gone to see an Irish music and dancing show that was a traditional event called the Hooley Show, but did not realise that there was a cover charge.
-McCarrick's male friend then paid for her and accompanied her in to watch the show.
+She did some shopping at Quinnsworth supermarket before returning to her apartment at 3:00 pm.
+She was seen on a bus at about 3:40 pm in Ranelagh heading toward Enniskerry.
+Some time later that evening between 8 pm and 10 pm, the doorman at Johnnie Fox's pub in Glencullen claims to have seen McCarrick at the pub accompanied by a young man who was wearing a wax jacket.
+Allegedly, McCarrick had gone to see an Irish music and dancing show, a traditional event called the Hooley Show, but did not realise that there was a cover charge.
+McCarrick's male friend then paid for her, accompanying her to watch the show.
 Nobody saw either McCarrick or her male friend leave the pub, and the man's identity has never been discovered.
-However, this sighting at Johnnie Fox's has been disputed over the years.
-As it was dark and wet outside that night, it seems unlikely that McCarrick would have walked all the way from Enniskerry to Glencullen, which was 6 km away.
+However, it is believed that this was a false sighting and that McCarrick might have gone missing sometime after arriving in Enniskerry.
+As it was dark and wet outside that night, it seems unlikely that McCarrick would have walked all the way from Enniskerry to Glencullen, which was 6 km (4 miles) away.

-Investigation and aftermath
+Missing person investigation

+Numerous searches by authorities in Ireland have turned up nothing in McCarrick's disappearance.
+The authorities focused their search on the Wicklow Mountains and wider Leinster area as many women have gone missing there (the "Vanishing Triangle") since 1990.
+Gardaí believe that McCarrick may have been murdered by the same serial killer involved in the other disappearances.

+2008: Reopening

+In 2008 the case was reopened.

+2014: Ex-garda book

+In 2014, in a new book called Missing, Presumed by a detective named Sergeant Alan Bailey, it was revealed that an IRA killer and child abuser was established as a "credible suspect" in the disappearance of McCarrick.

+2020: Reported sighting in Enniskerry

+In March 2020, it came to light that a woman named Margaret Wogan spotted a woman matching the description of Annie McCarrick, in Poppies cafe in Enniskerry on the Friday afternoon that she went missing.
+According to Wogan, McCarrick was accompanied by a man with a "square face".
+Private investigators now believe that this is a vital piece of information in the McCarrick case.